robertgerardb/Household-CPG-Sentiment-Analysis/README.md

 ### This is a live repo.
 Best classifier to date is the Multinomial Naïve Bayes model.
 Complete findings in the pdf, highlights below.

 ### Last Update: 4/18/20
-#### Latest update includes a truncated pdf slide deck comparing sentiment between user and company generated content.
+#### Latest update includes a truncated pdf slide deck comparing sentiment between user and company generated content

 #### These changes exploring other brands to gain more confidence in sentiment of sector space

-#### There appears to be a dip in consumer household CPG sentiment since the pandemic.
+#### There appears to be a dip in user generated consumer household CPG sentiment since the pandemic.
 Teaser (incomplete) visuals directly below, before title slide

 ![](./visuals/34_sixBrand_timeseries_ugc.png)